Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Results and Discussion

 \subsection{Learning Dynamics~}

 Learning dynamics (also known as optimization dynamics) characterize how the training or out-of-sample validation error evolves as a function of the training epochs.
-Here, we analyze learning dynamics of the student and control MLIPs to understand the how the auxiliary targets affect the training.
-We see in Fig.~\ref{fig_learning-dynamics} that the student models' learning dynamics out perform the control models. loss curves of four different student and control models, which all share the same architecture but different initial weights.
-Consequently this is reflected in different intercepts, showing that student models train faster than the control models by a roughly constant factor.
+We analyze learning dynamics of the student and control MLIPs to understand the how the auxiliary targets affect the training.
+We see in Fig.~\ref{fig_learning-dynamics} that the student models' learning dynamics out perform the control models.
+Loss curves of four different student and control models, which all share the same architecture.
+Here, we use four different seed values for the random initialization of the sets of four control and four students respective.
+By employing the same seed for a pair of student and control MLIPs, we ensure that each student MLIP has the same initial weights as its corresponding control MLIP.
+Note that the learning dynamics curves begin after one epoch of training has been done.
+The apparent improved initialization of the student models are actually due to the improved learning by the student HIPNN models due to the atomic energy targets from the teacher.
+We also note that the auxiliary targets have a regularization effect, stabilizing the optimization, because the learning curves of the student models exhibit less variance in the later stages of training.